lcdm-uiuc/cs199-sp17/Labs/Lab1/README.md

 Read this as: A and B have C in common as a friend.
 None of the other relationships have common friends.

 Your mapper stage should take each line of the friend graph and produce a list of relationships (i.e. `A|B,C` -> `(A,B): B, C`, `(A,C): B, C`).
 The reducer phase should take all of these relationships and output common friends for each pair.
 (Hint: Lookup set intersection)

+##Submission
+Lab 1 is due on Thursday, Febuary 2nd, 2017 at 11:55PM.

+Please zip the files and upload it to Moodle (learn.illinois.edu).